cabinetofcuriosity/cabinetofcuriosity_site/_posts/2018-06-18-Meeting-the-Modern-Naturalists_at_the_digital_data_conference.md

 ---
 layout: post
-title: "Meeting the Modern Naturalists at the Digital Data in Biodiveristy Conference"
+title: "Meeting the Modern Naturalists at the Digital Data in Biodiversity Conference"
 date: 2018-06-18
 author: Ciera Martinez
 description: Attending the Digital Data in Biodiversity Research Conference